asminpaudel141/java-100program/README.md

 # 51.Write a Java program to implement polymorphism.
 # 52.Write a Java program to implement polymorphism.
 # 53.Write a Java program to implement polymorphism.
+# 54.Write a Java program to implement polymorphism.